Databases are reference resources are purchased and reviewed for accuracy and reliability.

-All the resources listed below are available for free to library patrons.
-Some are available to everyone, others require your library card to access from home, and a few are only available at library locations.
-All except the Genealogical Records of Preble County and PCDL Song Index can be searched through OPLIN OneSearch.
+Some resources are available to everyone, others require your library card to access from home, and a few are only available at library locations.

 The world's largest academic multi-disciplinary database, Academic Search Premier provides full text for nearly 4,600 scholarly publications, including full text for more than 3,500 peer-reviewed journals.
 Coverage spans virtually every area of academic study and offers information dating as far back as 1975.